BA, PhD (Nottingham)

 Ext.
 5370; email: email@example.com

 My research focuses on religion, racial and ethnic identities, reading practices, and social theory.
-I am particularly interested in the use of ethnographic methods; in conceptualisations of power, practice and the self (especially in the work of Pierre Bourdieu and Michel Foucault); and in the relationship between sociological and anthropological approaches.
+I am particularly interested in the use of ethnographic methods; in conceptualisations of power, practice and the self (especially in the work of Pierre Bourdieu); and in the relationship between sociological and anthropological approaches.
 I joined Queen’s University Belfast in 2006, after working as Lecturer in Sociology at Cambridge University.
 Before that, I taught Sociology at Richmond the American International University in London, and Sociology and Anthropology at Roehampton University (London).
 In the School of Sociology, Social Policy and Social Work, I am a member of the Identities, Lifestyle and Culture research cluster and of the Education Committee.

 My doctoral research at Nottingham University used participant observation to examine power-relations and authority in a religious network in the English East Midlands, of the sort usually described as ‘New Age’.
 This network was comprised of groups and practices involving spirit possession, holistic healing, meditation and divination, and intersected with local pagan, spiritualist and Theosophical / Anthroposophical groups.
 My research questions the dominant academic view that we are witnessing the rise of spirituality based upon self-authority.
 Instead, I describe how such networks are characterised by ‘nonformativeness’: the existence of multiple but relativising authorities resulting from individuals’ experiences of secularisation in the religious field.
 This argument is developed in my book Possession, Power and the New Age: Ambiguities of Authority in Neoliberal Societies (2007, Aldershot: Ashgate).

 My second main area of research involves an investigation of the effects of social and cultural globalisation on contemporary London Methodism.
 This has been conducted through participant observation and interviews at majority black congregations in London, and a survey of all Methodist congregations in that city.
 In a number of published articles and book chapters, I have explored how processes of globalisation interweave with racialisation and attempts at religious revitalisation in the experiences of migrants from the Caribbean and West Africa.
 I am currently writing a book developing these debates by focusing upon the figure of the ‘stalwart Methodist’ and the historical shift in power-relations between professional ministers and lay leaders.
+My interest in ethnicity and migration in relation to congregations has more recently led to research into Anglican churches in Paris.

 I welcome enquiries from those interested in conducting postgraduate research that relates to any of my empirical or theoretical interests.